jsoma/clipped-and-georeferenced-images-from-google-earth-in-qgis-3/README.md

 Once you're satisfied, you can close the georeferencing plugin.
 It'll ask if you want to save the points.... but I say no!

-## Clipping your raster
+## Clipping our raster

-Now you have a beautiful image that is way too big and with all kinds of weird black stuff where it got stretched to fit on the map.
+Now we have a beautiful image that is way too big and with all kinds of weird black stuff where it got stretched to fit on the map.

 ![](images/03-black-stuff.png)